Questions and answers: the sale of MD Financial Management (MD)

+The CMA Board of Directors made the decision to sell MD, using a principle-based approach.
 Scotiabank was selected for its superior financial services performance, client-centric philosophy, respect for its staff, commitment to Canadian communities and support for the CMA’s vision of a vibrant profession and a healthy population.

 How will CMA members and their patients benefit?